updated 17 February 2020

-For other administration purposes, for example to update you about changes to Uxclinician.
+For other administration purposes, for example, to update you about changes to Uxclinician Ltd. (UXC)

-We process your personal data because it is necessary for our or a third party's legitimate interests.
-Our "legitimate interests" include our interests in running Uxclinician in a professional, sustainable manner, in accordance with all relevant legal and regulatory requirements.
+We process your personal data because it is necessary for our or a third party's legitimate interest.
+Our "legitimate interests" include our interests in running UXC in a professional, sustainable manner, in accordance with all relevant legal and regulatory requirements.
 In this respect, we use your personal data for the following:

-To invite you to participate in consultancy pro
+To invite you to participate in a consultancy project.

 To provide you with relevant news and information about our services, goods and resources by email, mail or SMS (unless it is appropriate to gain your specific consent).

-In the case of Uxclinician staff, to enable you to have access to restricted site content.
+In the case of UXC employees, to enable you to have access to restricted site content.

 Providing you with information about us and what it is like to work with us (where you have asked for this, most obviously before you have conducted consultancy work through us).

-To administer the Uxclinician regulations, codes of practice and policies.
+To administer the UXC regulations, codes of practice and policies.

 For the purposes of management planning and forecasting, research and statistical analysis and benchmarking.

-To ensure the information hold about you is up to date and accurate.
+To ensure the information held about you is up to date and accurate.

-Your personal data will also be processed by Uxclinician for compliance with the Uxclinician’s legal obligations.
+Your personal data will also be processed by UXC for compliance with its legal obligations.
 For example:

 Some of the above grounds for processing will overlap and there may be several grounds which justify our use of your personal information.